miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

 There are several questions that can help us dig in to the story that a map tells.
 What is being mapped?
 Who does the mapping, and for what purpose?
 How are they funded?
-Using the example of DuBois at the Paris Exposition: Dumapped black life at the turn of the century.
+Using the example of DuBois at the Paris Exposition: DuBois mapped black life at the turn of the century.
 He was funded by Congress.
 DuBois’s own aims were assuredly more radical than his funders.
 While DuBois wanted to show the achievements of black Americans and make a case for their equality, the administration most likely wanted to promote American nationalism by putting forth the idea that the country had absolved itself of the sins of slavery.
 The maps that he produced probably represent a compromise between these competing goals.

 *****